5 Key Warehouse Performance Metrics for an Effective Operation

 Keep in mind, KPIs aren’t going to improve overnight—measuring them is the first step to improvement.
 If there is a significant gap between current performance and ideal performance, there should be intermediate goals to help the entire team stay on task.
 Reaching these in-between metrics can help show managers and employees that what they are doing to improve is working.

-It should also be noted that it is vital to prioritize the areas identified for improvement.
-A warehouse may want to focus on the issues where improvement would improve customer experience, where they can lower cost, or where both of these critical areas intersect.
+It should also be noted that prioritizing the areas identified for improvement is vital.
+A warehouse may want to focus on the issues where improvement would improve customer experience, where they can lower cost or where both of these critical goals intersect.

 Scott Stone is Cisco-Eagle's Vice President of Marketing with more than thirty years of experience in material handling, warehousing and industrial operations.
 His work is published in multiple industry journals an websites on a variety of warehousing topics.
 He writes about automation, warehousing, safety, manufacturing and other areas of concern for industrial operations and those who operate them.